 In order to connect with people and help them understand where you're coming from, you have to do more than just state your point.
-Communication is complex, and often learning how to communicate effectively requires practice and skill.
-Fortunately, there are specific things you can do to build your communication toolbox.
-Follow the suggestions below to learn some of the key techniques and become a more thoughtful and effective communicator.
+Communication is complex and often learning how to communicate effectively requires practice and skill.
+Fortunately, there are specific things that you can do to build your communication tool box; follow the suggestions below to learn some of the key techniques.